-Concerning risks related to VOCs, testing in Table 4 shows that for all tested devices, there were no identified toxicological risks.
+Concerning risks related to VOCs, testing in Table 5 shows that for all tested devices, there were no identified toxicological risks.
 As noted in Section IV, an individual ISO 18562-3 test may not account for all degradation processes; therefore, testing selection included Used devices with different years of use and varying degrees of visible degradation.
 Specifically, 6 of the 21 Used devices had significant visual foam degradation/volume reduction, and levels of diethylene glycol (DEG), a known degradation product, measured during testing were generally greater in devices with higher degrees of visual foam degradation/volume reduction, consistent with the degradation mechanism of PE-PUR.
 The measured levels of VOCs in these devices and all devices tested to date, including DEG and all other measured VOCs, were not at levels that present a toxicological risk for patients.
-Lastly, visual inspection to date of 60,847 devices (See Table 3), has identified visual foam degradation/volume reduction in a limited number of devices (2%).
+Lastly, visual inspection to date of devices from the US and Canada included a data set of 60,847 devices and an additional analysis of 100,000 devices (See Table 3 and Table 4), which identified visual foam degradation/volume reduction in a limited number of devices (2%).
 Based on the collective data, a third-party risk assessment concluded that potential patient exposure to VOCs from Type A foam within the breathing gas pathway of first-generation DreamStation is unlikely to result in an appreciable harm to health in patients.